HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 The cause of this improvement seems to come down to Chrome's launch of bfcache, which is reflected in the January 2022 CrUX dataset.
 However, at least a fifth of sites are ineligible for this feature due to aggressive `no-store` caching policies or discouraged use of the `unload` event listener.
 Correcting these anti-patterns is CLS's "one weird trick" to improve performance.

 There are other, more direct ways site owners can improve their CLS.
-Setting height and width attributes on images is the most straightforward one.
+Setting `height` and `width` attributes on images is the most straightforward one.
 Optimizing how animations are styled and how fonts load are two other—admittedly more complex—approaches to consider.

 ## First Input Delay (FID)

 <a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID) measures the time from the first user interaction like a click or tap to the time at which the browser begins processing the corresponding event handlers.
+A website has "good" FID if at least 75 percent of all navigations across the site are faster than 100 ms.

 {{ figure_markup(
   image="good-fid-by-device.png",